henryjosephson/henryjosephson.com/content/writing/college-advice.md

 ### Brick your phone

 Grayscale your phone.
-Set screen time limits *(Smile app launcher, screenshot of home screen; ScreenZen for time limits)*.
-You were not built for this device.
-Your phone is a superstimulus.[^14] If you don't fight back, you lose by default.
-Brick your phone — grayscale it,[^15] strip notifications,[^16] hide addictive apps.[^17] Treat attention as sacred, and add friction to things you don't want to do.
+Set screen time limits.[^14] You were not built for this device.
+Your phone is a superstimulus.[^15] If you don't fight back, you lose by default.
+Brick your phone — grayscale it,[^16] strip notifications,[^17] hide addictive apps.[^18] Treat attention as sacred, and add friction to things you don't want to do.
 Protect it like you mean it.

 ### The optimal amount of slack time is not zero, but it's close to zero